Is the New York Long Term Care Trust Act in effect?

 We do NOT know when the New York Long Term Care Insurance Trust Act will be in effect.

 We do know how the bill reads today, and we are following it closely.
-With the experience we gleaned from the Washington Long-Term Care Trust Program, we believe that this bill will become law at some point.
+With the experience we gleaned from the Washington Long-Term Care Trust Program, we believe that this bill will become law soon.
 States are looking for ways to offset their Medicaid budgets with state-sponsored programs, so this bill is likely to become law.

-As the bill reads today, you must own a long-term care insurance policy way BEFORE it becomes law to have the option to opt-out of the program.
+As the bill reads today, you must own a long-term care insurance policy well BEFORE it becomes law to have the option to opt-out of the program.